-The grievance procedures available through the office of the Vice President for Arts and Sciences are intended to complement, not substitute for, the procedures available in each of the schools, and they treat a considerably more limited range of issues.
+If the instructor at issue is a member of the Arts and Sciences faculty, the student may also consult grievance procedures available through the office of the Vice President for Arts and Sciences.
+These grievance procedures are intended to complement, not substitute for, the procedures available in each of the schools, and they treat a considerably more limited range of issues.
 They are designed to address only those cases involving professional misconduct by a faculty member of Arts and Sciences in an instructional setting in which there were significant irregularities or errors in applying school procedures.
-Information on this process can be found on the Faculty of the Arts and Sciences website (http://fas.columbia.edu) .
+Information on this process can be found on the Faculty of the Arts and Sciences website (http://fas.columbia.edu/faculty-resources/studentgrievance-policy).